 Pioneering Women in Reproductive Sciences – Part II

-Last week, we featured 4 female scientists who made significant contributions to reproductive sciences.
-This week, as we begin Women's History Month, let's take a look at 4 more women who are currently pushing the boundaries of what’s possible.
+Last month, we featured 4 female scientists who made significant contributions to reproductive sciences.
+Today, as we begin Women's History Month, let's take a look at 4 more women who are currently pushing the boundaries of what’s possible.
 Employing different methods from super high-resolution imaging to 3D printing, their work has practical importance for fertility and reproduction.

 Evelyn Telfer: Growing Immature Oocytes to Full Maturity in Vitro